 The Hardy brand has always been associated with innovation and respect for tradition, as well as their attention to detail.
 While it is no longer a family-run company, these values continue to thrive and their products are loved by fly fishers all over the world.
 Hardy fly rod models are created using the unique Sintrix material, a special blend of resin, carbon, and nano technology.

 Here’s a quick guide and review to all the Hardy fly rods available right now.
 If you’ve been on the search for a high-quality rod for fly fishing, take a look to see what the Hardy brand has to offer.
 You can shop for their products online (add to your cart for free shipping) or find your nearest dealer shop here.

-Freshwater Fly Rods
+Hardy Fly Rods for Sale

 Here are all the freshwater rods offered by the Hardy brand!
 We’ve broken it down according to price, performance, action, and the sort of rod, so you can find the right model for you.

 Hardy Shadow Fly Rod

 The Shadow is one of Hardy’s most affordable, yet it’s made from high-quality components with an aluminum reel seat.
 You’ll be impressed by the speedy blank recovery, smooth loading, and ease of use that the Shadow offers.

 If you are the sort of angler who’s always checking out new places, don’t miss the Demon Smuggler.
 This 6-piece travel rod is the ideal rod to put in your carry on or backpack and head to a new fishing destination.
 While the price is pretty high, you’ll soon see why.
 It’s lightweight and compact with incredible accuracy and enough punch to cast long distances.
 Add this to your cart if you’ve been after a travel fly rod!